 - Breaking news through notifications to keep users informed on what matters.

-It has brilliant visuals and beautiful designs that present news stories in a creative way.
 The interface shows various types of content, including articles, slideshows, and videos, and it connects with social media sites like Twitter and Instagram.

 - “For You” tab to personalize the experience